aau-claaudia/hpc/docs/taaurus/guides/larger-than-memory.md

 ## DuckDB

-DuckDB can do exactly this.
+DuckDB is a modern lightweight database system, that can do exactly this.
 One great advantage of using DuckDB, is that integrates well with R's built-in database interface (`DBI`), which allows us to use it as a drop-in replacement for existing methods for reading data, while still being able to query the data with well known libraries, such as `dplyr` and `bioconductor`.
 Since DuckDB operations are paralellized out of the box, we can expect DuckDB to deliver high performance.

 # Installing DuckDB